1,374 related texts · 18 related myths · Page 3 of 29

 The Torah tells us, "Betzalel crafted..." regarding every single item in the Tabernacle.
 But, wait a minute!
 Did he really do it all himself?
 That's the question posed in Shemot Ra...

-Today, we're diving into a fascinating interpretation from Vayikra Rabbah, a collection of rabbinic teachings on the Book of Leviticus.
-It's a wild ride involving the Amalekites, K...
+A fascinating interpretation from Vayikra Rabbah, a collection of rabbinic teachings on the Book of Leviticus.
+It's a wild ride involving the Amalekites, King David, and even a lit...

 " This verse, seemingly simple, becomes a springboard for a deep dive into themes of good and evil, destiny, and the very nature of creation.
 The Midrash (rabbinic interpretive com...